Preparing for pregnancy: maternity leave and insurance in China

 Financial planning and maternity insurance in China

-Since we’ve covered maternity entitlements and the various medical needs you might encounter, now’s the time to talk finances.
+Since we’ve covered maternity entitlements and the various medical needs you might encounter, now’s the time to talk about finances and maternity insurance.
 Not only is bringing a child into this world a big time commitment, it’s also going to cost a lot.
 Maternity-related care is often one of the most expensive services to receive from hospitals, and China is no exception to this.

 Before we talk meeting the costs of care, let’s look at some questions you can ask yourself to make sure you’re ready for being a parent:

-- What changes will you need to make in order to keep a balanced budget?
+- What changes will you need to make to your lifestyle?
+Are you ready for changes?

 If you foresee that finances might be a bit tight in your current situation, one reprieve might be to purchase a maternity insurance plan for China.
-What these products do is help you out with the costs associated with receiving maternity care, which can range in Shanghai from RMB 10,000 for basic prenatal care, through to RMB 98,000 for premium-level C-section delivery care at a private facility.
+What these products do is help you out with the costs associated with receiving maternity care.
+At American-Sino Shanghai Hospital, one of the top maternity hospitals in Shanghai, the cost of giving birth is:

 What do I need to know about maternity insurance and care options in China?

-In fact, we’ve made it even easier to understand what your maternity options are when you’re planning for a pregnancy in China.
-We’ve recently released two valuable insurance guides covering maternity:
+In fact, we’ve made it even easier to understand what your maternity insurance options are when you’re planning for a pregnancy in China.
+We’ve recently released two valuable maternity insurance in China guides:

 Inside these resources are useful insights and helpful discussion related to planning for maternity care in China, as well as price comparisons to help you paint a picture of the costs you may face.
-These guides have been created using our extensive understanding of China’s health system, the range of maternity insurance products available, and actual cases our consultants have helped real clients with over nearly 20 years.
+These guides have been created using our extensive understanding of China’s health system, the range of maternity insurance products available, and from actual cases, in which our consultants have helped real clients for over 20 years now.